okeeffed/cheat-sheets/Advanced-React-Redux.md

 ### Authentication Controller

-In the server, we can create `controllers/authentication.js`.
+In the server, we can create some controllers eg. `controllers/authentication.js`.

+Each controller will be responsible for handling a type of response.